Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic -interactions(AHI) in the Harmonic Approximation

-Let us now consider the case for $\lambda \neq 0 $ in eq.(195).
-For $ \lambda \neq 0 $, the Hamiltonian, (eq.(195)) implies anharmonic oscillator with anharmonicity = $2K$ (=4,6,8,....).
-For these cases, $E$ is {\it not} known analytically.
-However, if RS- perturbation theory (in $\lambda $ as the expansion parameter) is applied, then
+Let us next consider the case when $\lambda \neq 0 $ in eqs.(180-181).
+Then, the Hamiltonian, (eqn.(180)) corresponds to the case of the anharmonic oscillator with anharmonicity = $2K$ (=4,6,8,....).
+Now of course, $E$ is {\it not} known analytically.
+However, if the standard formulation of perturbation theory (SFPT) is applied (with $\lambda $ considered as the expansion parameter) then one proceeds by expanding the observables appearing in the\textit{ `Master Formula' (eqn.(187)} as follows:

-with $ E_{0} \equiv {\cal E}=\xi \equiv (n+\frac{1}{2})$ = SHO-energy levels.
-In this case, the perturbation corrections, $E_{k}$ (k=1,2,3,....) can be computed using eq.(203) together with the Feynmann-Hellmann Theorem as follows: (This was done by Swenson-Danforth quoted above; here we follow Fernandez's book for clarity of exposition of the derivation):